Efficient Verification of Optimized Code: Correct High-speed X25519: Why3 Verification Platform

 \section{Why3 Verification Platform}

 Why3\cite{why3} is a verification platform for deductive program verification.
-It comprises a simple, but quite usable, typed programming language (basically a highly simplified version of OCaml), which can be annotated with functional contracts and assertions.
-Why3 comes with libraries for reasoning about specific types of objects (such as arrays, bit-vectors, bounded and unbounded integers), which the user can also extend.
-A weakest-precondition calculus generates the correctness condition for an annotated program, which Why3 can then transform into the input language for various automated or interactive provers.
-Since Why3 allows using multiple provers, we are not restricted by the limitations of one particular prover, or even to one particular version.
+It comprises the typed programming language WhyML (which can be annotated with functional contracts and assertions), as well as libraries for reasoning about specific types of objects (such as arrays, bit-vectors, bounded and unbounded integers), which the user can also extend.
+A weakest-precondition calculus generates the correctness condition for an annotated program, which Why3 then transforms into the input language for various automated or interactive provers.
+Besides assertions and contracts, WhyML also provides other means of instrumenting programs to aid verification.

-In practice using Why3 is in iterative process: for a function and specification, an attempt is made to discharge the generated verification goals using automated provers within a certain time limit.
-Some of these are bound to fail; usually because of an incorrect specification, missing loop invariants, or because a reasoning step needs to be identified in the form of an assertion.
-Repairing this will generate new verification goals, and then the process repeats.
-Often, once a goal is observed to be solved by a certain prover, similar (but larger) instances are likely to be proven by the simple expediency of raising the time bounds.
-This proof-by-brute-force approach can be seen to work well in \cite{vstte17}.

-Beside adding assertions, Why3 also other means of instrumenting WhyML programs to aid verification.
 We highlight two:

-\begin{description} \item[Ghost code] is guaranteed by the type system to not have any effect on the actual execution on the code, but can be used to compute witnesses for use in verification goals. \item[Abstract blocks] can be designated, which summarize portions of code by a functional contract, which has the enormous benefit of reducing the amount of information seen by the back-end provers.
-They can also be used to mitigate the growth of verification goals generated by Why3 in the case of conditional statements. \end{description}
+\begin{description} \item[Ghost code] is guaranteed by the type system to not have any effect on the actual execution on the code, but can be used to compute witnesses for use in verification goals. \item[Abstract blocks] can be used to summarize multiple operations with a single functional contract. \end{description}

+An advantage of Why3's reliance on automatic provers is that verification does not need to be the last step in a waterfall-like process.
+When a program (or specification) is changed, most of the verification conditions that held previously can usually be solved again at the press of a button, even when the change affects them.
+Similarly, if a prover can solve one instance of a problem, it can usually---given enough time---handle similar or larger instances, allowing for proofs to be transplanted.
+For instance, we recycled parts of the proofs of \cite{vstte17}.
+Since Why3 uses multiple provers in concert, we are not restricted by the limitations of one particular (version of) a prover.
+In this sense, proofs seem robust.

+On the other hand, too much irrelevant information can hinder automatic provers.
+Sometimes an assertion frustrates a proof that is completely unrelated to it.
+In this sense, proofs can also be brittle.
+Thus, for large verification tasks keeping the proof context small is vitally important.
+We used Why3's module system, \emph{ghost code} and \emph{abstract blocks} to keep the proof context manageable.